cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Evaluation
 == Iteration 4
 In Iteration 4, I will be developing a Graphical User Interface (GUI) for my blockchain simulator.

+=== GUI Design
+Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the
 === Testing
 === Evaluation
 == Iteration 5
-In Iteration 5, I will be continuing developing and enhancing the features of my blockchain simulator after getting feedback from my external stakeholders.
+In Iteration 5, I will be focusing on the data validation of each input of my simulator.
 === Testing
-=== Evaluation
+=== End Product Evaluation
 // `Section 1: Participant Background
 // What is your familiarity with blockchain concepts?
 // ☐ None